-In contemporary society you can not escape it, Social Media.
-Especially as a (starting) entrepreneur it is advisable to promote your organization or yourself on different channels.
-In the IT sector LinkedIn is the most used platform to profile you as a potential candidate for clients.
-But how do you do that best, profiling yourself on LinkedIn?
-Ilkin Musajev (Team Lead Recruitment and a LinkedIn expert) has the answer to that.
-Time for an interview!
+The contemporary way of life makes it impossible to escape social media.
+Starting entrepreneurs are often advised to profile themselves and/or their organization on different social platforms.
+In the IT sector, LinkedIn is the most commonly used platform to profile yourself as a potential hire.
+But how does one profile him/herself on LinkedIn?
+Ilkin Musajev (Team Lead Recruitment and a LinkedIn expert) has an answer for you!

 Why do you need a LinkedIn profile as a Freelancer?

-“As a freelancer, your network is extremely important.
+To a freelancer, network is extremely important.
 After all, you get the most fun and challenging assignments from a well-maintained network.
 By creating a LinkedIn profile and maintaining it well, you can expand your network quickly.
-In addition, as a professional you can make your specialization known and indicate which competences you have.
+Furthermore, as a professional, you can make your specialization known and indicate which competencies you have.

 An advantage is that having a LinkedIn profile, provided it is up-to-date, inspires trust.
 Especially when it has a professional photograph that creates a good first impression.
 Make sure not to go overboard, because that could scare potential clients off.

-Personally, I expect that the traditional CV will disappear.
-LinkedIn already allows you to turn your profile into a CV.
-At WIBA IT that is something we often do, because it is a lot easier that asking people for a traditional CV.
-In the future, that will only be easier, more complete and faster.
-So if you make sure you get there on time, that can be a huge advantage!”
+Personally, I expect that the traditional CVs will disappear.
+LinkedIn already allows you to turn your profile into a pdf CV.
+At WIBA IT, that is something we often do, because it is a lot easier than asking people for their traditional CVs.
+In the future, that will only get easier and faster.
+Thus, getting there now will give you a huge advantage.

 We now know why a LinkedIn profile is important, but how do you optimize a LinkedIn profile?

 In addition, it is essential to showcase your skills on your profile.
-For example the technologies you have used in various assignments.
-Look at the trends in the current market and use those.
+Think, for instance, of the technologies you have used in various assignments.
+Look at the trends in the current market and pivot those where applicable.
 For instance, certifications and (training) courses play an increasingly important role for clients.
-If you draw attention to those, that will distinguish your profile.
+This could give your profile the necessary edge that will distinguish your profile.

 Finally, it is important to make your LinkedIn profile SMART, to make sure that it is easy to read for clients and recruiters.
 An important element of a SMART profile is using months, not years when it comes to your work experience.
-Is you use years, people may get the impression there is a gap in your CV.”
+If you use years, people may get the impression there are gaps in your CV.

 That is obvious!
 A good profile therefore inspires confidence.
 But how can a Freelancer best behave on LinkedIn?